-Required Text: William J. Baumol and Alan S. Blinder, Economics: Principles and Policy (13th Edition, 2016).
-Note: I have ordered two versions of the textbook: (1) the first version is the textbook alone; (2) the second version includes the online course Aplia and also includes an E-book of the text.
+Required Text: William J. Baumol, Alan S. Blinder and Solow, Economics: Principles and Policy (14th Edition, 2019).

+Note: I have ordered three versions of the textbook material: (1) the first version is the textbook alone; (2) the second version includes the online material + loose leaf text (3) the third version is entirely online and contains an E-book plus study material.
 Some students find the web-based instruction useful and some don't.
 The choice is yours.
-If you decide that you need Aplia later, you can still buy it, but it will be more expensive.
+If you decide that you need online study help later, you can still buy it, but it will be more expensive.